pointless-lang/pointless/why_pointless.md

 ### Comparison with Scripting Languages:
 *includes languages like Python and Javascript*

-Scripting languages are often seen as flexible and easy to use.
-My own experience has show me that languages which are *easy to use* also make it *easy to write bad programs*.
+While scripting languages may be flexible, my own experience has show me that languages which are *easy to use* also make it *easy to write bad programs*.
 One of the primary goals of Pointless is to use language design to encourage good software engineering practices, without sacrificing convenience or usability to the extent that I believe that existing statically-typed functional languages languages do.

 **Correct Code vs Good Code**